 You are done installing a toilet flange on a concrete floor!
 So easy than you expected, is it not?

-Research shows that toilet flanges on the tiled floor are held better than those on concrete floors.
+Research shows that toilet flanges on tiled floors are held better than those on concrete floors.
 The process of installing a flange on tiled floor is also quite easy.
 So, let’s not waste time and jump to the procedure.

 - PVC Cement